chriscauley/org/book/misc.md

 Bob: What's your point?
 Get to the point already.

 Anne: and then the human claims that he's an android, before he shoots himself in the head.
-You see bloot but when you look closer you see it's actually just blood colored oil.
+You see blood but when you look closer you see it's actually just blood colored oil.
 Is his death any less tragic because you discover he's not actually a human.

 Bob: What does this have to do with defining free will?
 We're getting off track.